 This 2018 we´ve been piloting this route with our direct sales, and to be honest, we have gotten very good feedback from our trekkers.
 We will continue to promote it as many of our passengers and partners find this experience an incredible alternative to trek to Machu Picchu.
 I am sure that this will be a route that will start getting more popular as we work with the local communities to sustain the area and limit the encroachment of land and informal development of infrastructure.
 Explorandes has a lot to work to do over the next years with these communities the help keep this route as wild as possible and not let development hit its most valuable asset: it´s remoteness.

-- This new South Face Salkantay Trek has fixed departures every Wednesday.
+- This new Hidden Valleys of the Salkantay Trek has fixed departures every Wednesday.
 As an alternative to our classic 5D/4N Inca trail.

 - We will continue offering the classic North Face Salkantay Trek.
 But it will have only one departure every Sunday as an alternative to our classic 5D/4N Inca Trail.
 We do understand that some travelers are still interested in trekking the classic route as it has popular demand.